What Receipts Should 1099 Contractors Keep for Taxes?

 IRS Publication 463 (Travel, Gift, and Car Expenses) requires that you record the elements of an expense at or near the time of the expense.
 A diary, log, trip sheet, or similar record made at or near the time the expense is incurred has more evidentiary value than a statement prepared later.
 The IRS considers a "timely" record to be one made within a week of the expense.

-The business purpose is the element most contractors forget.
-A receipt from Best Buy for $1,200 does not tell the IRS anything about why that purchase was a business expense.
-Write "new laptop for client project work" on the receipt or add a note in your receipt organization system immediately.
-This simple habit turns a questionable receipt into bulletproof audit documentation.
+Business purpose is the element most contractors forget.
+Write "new laptop for client project work" on that $1,200 Best Buy receipt or note it in your receipt organization system immediately.

 Stop losing receipts and missing deductions